Failing To Negotiate Before You Accept A New Position Could Be Positioning You As A Less Valuable Candidate

 But this could be the biggest mistake you make!
 (Take it from me, I made this mistake myself).

 By not negotiating from the beginning you could be missing out on as much as five to 20K in income whereas the average raise is only gonna be set between 2-5% of whatever your starting salary is.

-So once you’re in, you’re actually going to be capped and it’s gonna be a lot more difficult to get a large increase.
+So once you’re in, you’re actually going to be trapped and it’s gonna be a lot more difficult to get a large increase.

 So I get why you might be thinking this.